 Graduation with University Honors

-The Honors College at VCU cultivates renaissance thinkers for the 21st century while creating an innovative, real-world approach to community engagement.
+The Honors College at VCU cultivates broad-minded thinkers, while creating an innovative, real-world approach to experiential learning.

 The honors curriculum runs concurrently with a student’s program of study or degree requirements.
-In addition, dedicated honors advisers assist students in selecting courses that will fulfill graduation requirements and match students’ interests.
-Further, in consultation with honors advisers, the honors cohort coordinator will assist students with completing their culminating capstone experience.
+Dedicated honors advisers assist students in selecting courses that will fulfill graduation requirements and match students’ interests, while also providing guidance regarding experiences outside the classroom that will enhance their time at VCU.

 College is a time for growth and exploration, but it can also be a time of intense pressure and stress.
-Therefore, HONR 150 is a required first-year course, designed to teach students skills such as mindfulness practices that will help them to flourish throughout college and beyond.
+Therefore, HONR 150 is a required first-year course, designed to teach students skills such as mindfulness practices that will help students flourish throughout college and beyond.

 The application process